 You start with 5GB of space, as compared to dropbox's 2GB, and you can get another gig by completing some basic actions, such as verifying your email and installing the desktop app (much better than having to follow the service on facebook or twitter which some people don't even have) something that many other services ask...

-Their are no traffic limits, annoying ads, or additional wait times for downloaders to deal with when using shared links.
+Their are no traffic limits, annoying ads, or additional wait times for downloaders to deal with.

 You can share both files and folders with people not using sync.